kael21ce/50-BOA/README.md

 You can generate the figures by putting these data into this package.

-For Figure 2, 3 and Supplementary Figure 1, you should change the variable 'isMatched' into false in 'Error_Landscape'.
+For Figure 2, 3 and Supplementary Figure 1, you should change the variable 'isMatched' into false in 'Error_Landscape' to change the heatmap color range.

 MATLAB: